Denegal/Opslog/install/help/_sources/Usage.rst.txt

         2019-04-29 18:59:42;argument_tests;;;;ping $IP;no;Testing connectivity to the $IP variable

-- Note 2: Flags can be added with the -f option.
-Multiple flags may be used if space separated.
+- Note 2: Flags can be added with the -f option, and multiple flags may be used by separating them with a space.